Granville Austin: Awards

 In 2011, in recognition for his writing on the framing and working of the Indian Constitution, Granville Austin was awarded a Padma Shri award, the fourth highest civilian honor of the Republic of India.
 National Translation Mission of the Ministry of Human Resource Development of the Government of India has selected The Indian Constitution: Cornerstone of a Nation for translation into Indian languages.
-The book has already been published in Telugu, Marathi, Punjabi, Odia, Hindi and Malayalam languages.
+As of 2017 the book had been published in the Telugu, Marathi, Punjabi, Odia, Hindi and Malayalam languages.

 Death

 He died on 6 July 2014.